iza-institute-of-labor-economics/gettsim/docs/geps/gep-06.md

      ```

      where the innermost level are functions defined in the module.
 This balances the
-     size of the namespace (reasonably large to avoid having lots of qualified names)
+     size of the namespace (should be reasonably large to avoid having to use lots of
-     with distributing code across multiple files.
+     qualified names) with distributing code across multiple files (size of a file
+     should often be much smaller than a namespace).
+E.g., at the time of this writing,
+     there are about 1000 lines of code within the directory `transfers/arbeitsl_geld_2`
+     — most of these should live in one namespace.
+However, to keep an overview of the
+     code, they need to be distributed across multiple files.

    - Interacting with the policy environment in GETTSIM works with nested dictionaries.
      Paths are as defined above, leafs could be functions (for overriding / expanding